UD-CISC374/educational-game-project-team-14-yasser-and-amaad/final/egdd.md

 ## Elevator Pitch

-You are an alchemist who finds recipes for compounds while traversing a dungeon/ platform environment.
-You use these recipes to create new spells or compounds used to fight the boss at the end of the level.
-You also need to collect the compound that will act as a key to get to the next level.
-Once you have defeated the boss, you can use the compounds you have collected in order to fight enemies on later levels.
+The game is a platformer called LMNTOR which aims to teach you the basics of chemical compounds and elements.
+In the game, you are an alchemist who will traverse through the map and collect elements.
+Once you have the proper elements to form a compound, you will be able to do so by going into the "Lab" and combining the elements in the correct order.
+You may equip the compounds appropriately to defeat enemies and progress in levels

 ## Influences (Brief)